predator-1-ml/Covid/README.md

 I have done rigourous research on the results part, I have compared my model performance with the other state of the art models.
 My model outperformed all the models that I have considered on the above mentioned datasets.
 For more info on results, you can check the report included in the repo.

-## save all the notebooks with their results and save them in this repo